Anandghan: Legacy

 Yashovijay, the philosopher Jain monk, was influenced by him.
 He wrote commentary on Chauvisi and also wrote eight verse Ashtapadi dedicated to him.

 His hymns are still popular in followers of Jainism as well as non-Jains because they are nonsectarian in nature and put emphasis on internal spirituality.
 They are sung in Jain temples.
-They are found in religious hymn collections especially in the collection of Digambara hymns even though he is associated with Svetambara sects.
+They are found in religious hymn collections especially in the collection of Digambara hymns even though he is associated with Śvetāmbara sects.
 A religious camp organized by Shrimad Rajchandra Mission of Rakesh Jhaveri in 2006 at Dharampur, Gujarat had lectures on Chauvisi.
 Mahatma Gandhi included his hymn, "One may say Rama, Rahman, Krishna or Shiva, then" in Ashram Bhajanavali, his prayer book.

-A Gujarai play Apoorav Khela (2012) based on his life was produced by Dhanvant Shah and directed by Manoj Shah.
+A Gujarati play Apoorav Khela (2012) based on his life was produced by Dhanvant Shah and directed by Manoj Shah.